 SPH 314 Persuasion (3) i (even-numbered years).
-Persuasion as a process of influencing attitude and behavior, preparation and delivery of suasive discourse; emphasizes experimental research as reflected in the persuasive process.
-Prerequisite: SPH 104 or 105.
+Persuasion as a process of influencing attitude and behavior; preparation and delivery of suasive discourse.
+Emphasizes experimental research as reflected on the persuasive process.
+Prerequisite: SPH 104 or 105 or 106.

 SPH 317 Speech for the Classroom Teacher (3) i (odd-numbered years).
 Analysis of speech formats for classroom instruction: oral reports, group discussion, interviews, oral interpretation, storytelling, mini-lecture, and formal lecture.